foundry-ai-academy/certificates/docs/c001/trainee-nhat-lam-vo-2025-07.md

 - **Valid Until**: No expiration

 ### Comments
-We proudly commend Nhat Lam Nguyen for their outstanding achievement and successful completion of the Data & AI Engineering Course v1, demonstrating excellence, dedication, and a commitment to continuous learning.
+We proudly commend Nhat Lam Vo for their outstanding achievement and successful completion of the Data & AI Engineering Course v1, demonstrating excellence, dedication, and a commitment to continuous learning.

 ---